daniildin/nbaprojectDaniilFahmy/README.md

 In the age of superteams, where franchises stack MVP-caliber talent via trades or free agency, the NBA has seen dramatic shifts in competitive balance and financial strategy.
 This project explores a fundamental question:

-**Are superteams actually worth it—financially and competitively—compared to balanced teams?**
+**Are superteams actually worth it financially and competitively compared to balanced teams?**

 Using a dataset of team stats, payroll, revenue, and playoff performance from **2000 to 2025**, we built a comprehensive analysis pipeline to: